 Financial conditions refers to how easy or difficult it is to access credit.
 We look at a number of indicators including monetary policy, lending surveys, financial condition indexes, and rating agency upgrades and downgrades.
-Tighter financial conditions historically have been accompanied by a widening in high yield spreads, as can be seen in the chart below.
+Tighter financial conditions historically have been accompanied by a widening in high yield spreads, and vice versa.

-Sources: Bloomberg Barclays, Federal Reserve
+Sources: Bloomberg, Federal Reserve

 Degree of Speculation